Jack5079/trollsmile-core/docs/README.md

 # trollsmile-core

-The command parser used in trollsmile-djs and trollsmile-web.
+The command parser used in trollsmile-djs, trollsmile-cli, and trollsmile-web.

 `npm i trollsmile-core`